mitll/LLClass/README.md

 ### Introduction
 LLClass is a Java tool that can be used for a number of text classification problems including:

-* Language Identification (LID)
+* Language Identification (LID) - especially twitter data
+* Unreliable Article Style Detector : [Download new model](https://github.com/mitll/LLClass/releases/download/v1.1.4/unreliableArticleEnglish.mod) - trained on in-house hackathon training data
 * Automatic text difficulty assessment
-* Unreliable Article Style Detector : [Download new model](https://github.com/mitll/LLClass/releases/download/v1.1.4/unreliableArticleEnglish.mod) - trained on in-house hackathon training data
 * Sentiment analysis

 It includes a number of different classifiers including MIRA, SVM, and a perceptron.